H-IAAC/sumo_data_synthesis/README.md

 Later versions of the repository will be better organized.

 - scripts: folder containing scrips that are used for every map, such as calls to APIs.
-- unicamp: folder containing files related to the map of Unicamp.
+- unicamp/unv: folder containing files related to the university maps.
 - testes: folder containing experiments, currently running mermaid to check for variability in trip generation.

 ## Dependencies / Requirements